GUDHI/gudhi-devel/src/python/doc/ripsnet.rst

     RN.predict(tf_data_test)

 Once RN is properly trained (which we skip in this documentation) it can be used to make predictions.
-In this example RipsNet estimates persistence vectorizations (of output size 25) of a list of point clouds (of 3 points) in 2D.
+In this example RipsNet estimates persistence vectorizations (of output size 25) of a list of 3 point clouds of 3 points each) in 2D.
+It yields an output of shape 'nb_input_pointclouds x output_units'.
+The 'ragged_layers_size' and 'dense_layers_size' define the architecture of the network.
+To reach best performance, they should be tuned depending on the dataset.
 A possible output is:

 .. code-block::